Ben Youngs: Club career

 Youngs made his Leicester Tigers first team début on 11 February 2007 in a friendly match against Argentina at Welford Road, the match marked Graham Rowntree's final Leicester appearance.
-On 24 April 2007 at the age of 17 years and 231 days he became Leicester's youngest ever player used in a league match when he came off the bench against Bristol.
+On 24 April 2007, at the age of 17 years and 231 days, he became Leicester's youngest ever player used in a league match when he came off the bench against Bristol.
 Later that season, he played in the final of the 2006–07 Guinness Premiership.

 Youngs played 10 games for Leicester in the 2007–08 season, principally whilst Harry Ellis was injured.
 Despite starting only 2 games, but featuring in 17, Youngs finished third in the 2008–09 Guinness Premiership Discovery of the Season award and won the club's player's young player of the year award.

 Youngs was instrumental in Leicester's 22–17 defeat of the Springboks in a tour match on 6 November 2009 kicking 17 points.
 He was able to establish himself as first choice in 2009–10 season starting 23 games.
 In February 2010, Youngs signed a new contract.
 His teammates voted him Leicester Tigers Player of the Season for 2009/10.
-In a season littered with awards, he also picked up the Landrover Discovery of the Season award.
+In a season littered with awards, he also picked up the Land Rover Discovery of the Season award.
 He crowned off the season by playing in the 2009–10 Guinness Premiership final victory over Saracens, scoring a try in the process.

 Youngs has also played in losing Premiership finals in 2011 and 2012, as well as starting in the 2013 final where Leicester defeated Northampton to seal their 10th English championship.

-On 8 April 2017 in a game against Bath at Twickenham Youngs made his 200th appearance for Leicester.
+On 8 April 2017, in a game against Bath at Twickenham, Youngs made his 200th appearance for Leicester.
 Following Leicester's home game with Newcastle Youngs was presented with an engraved silver picture frame in recognition of the feat.
 Youngs made his 250th appearance for Leicester Tigers on 13 September 2020 in a match against Northampton Saints played at an empty Welford Road Stadium due to the COVID-19 pandemic, Youngs scored a try in a 28–24 win for Leicester.

 Youngs played as a replacement in the 2022 Premiership Rugby final as Tigers beat Saracens 15-12.

+In 2024, he underwent a two-hour open heart surgery operation to treat supraventricular tachycardia and another unspecified arrhythmia, conditions he had been suffering from for some time, after collapsing during a game in Leicester's stadium.

+In April 2025, he announced his decision to retire from the professional game at the end of the 2024–25 season.
+His final game of professional rugby was the Premiership final.
+Despite helping to reduce the gap from 13 points down to 2, Bath eventually defeated them 23–21.